This feature is currently in open beta.

 - Greenhouse site admins arrive in Analytics with the Admin role.

-- Non-site admins granted the Analytics “Viewer” role can see content shared with the organization, as well as anything opened to them directly.
+- Non-site admins granted the Analytics "Viewer" role can see content opened to anyone in the organization, as well as anything opened to them directly.

 - Basic users in Greenhouse Recruiting do not have access to Greenhouse Analytics and will not see Analytics in their navigation menu.